Joint Trajectory and Passive Beamforming Design for Intelligent Reflecting Surface-Aided UAV Communications: A Deep Reinforcement Learning Approach: Proposed algorithms

-Then, the transition, which consists of $[s_t,a_t,r_t,s_{t+1}]$ is stored into an experience replay memory.
-When the experience replay memory with the size of $m^{max}$ has enough transitions, the learning procedure starts.
-A mini-batch randomly samples $K$ transitions to train the DQNs.
-Precisely, given the Q-values $Q(s,a)$ from the evaluation network and the maximal Q-values $maxQ(s',a')$ from the target network, the loss function can be calculated for updating the evaluation network, which can be expressed as
+Then, the transition, which consists of $\{s_t,a_t,r_t,s_{t+1}\}$ is stored into an experience replay memory.
+When the experience replay memory has enough transitions, the learning procedure starts.
+A mini-batch randomly samples $M$ transitions to train the evaluation network.
+Precisely, given the Q-values $Q(s,a)$ from the evaluation network and the maximal Q-values $\text{max}Q(s',a')$ from the target network, the loss function can be calculated for updating the evaluation network, which can be expressed as

-where $\delta$ is the parameter of the DQN, and $i$ is the index of iteration.
+where $\delta$ is the parameter of DNN, and $i$ is the index of iteration.

-Then, we introduce the quantitative passive beamforming approach for optimizing the phase shifts of IRSs.
-Precisely, Eq.~(\ref{ch_ui_s}) can be also transformed into the following equation